 In 2013, a powerful blizzard hit the New England and Mid-Atlantic regions bringing wind gusts up to hurricane force in many areas.
-Called “Nemo” or “Snowmageddon,” the storm caused massive disruptions across these regions for several days including New York City, with thousands of people losing power due to downed trees from high winds, hundreds of automobile accidents, and much more.
+Called “Nemo” or “Snowmageddon,” the storm caused massive disruptions across these regions for several days, including New York City.
+Thousands of people lost power due to downed trees from high winds, and hundreds of automobile accidents occurred.

 Denver’s Twin Blizzards

 In 2006, a series of two blizzards hit the Denver, Colorado area, and over two feet of snow accumulated in some places.
 The snowstorm closed many highways leading into and out of Denver for several days, including Interstate 70.

 Winter storms like blizzards can be dangerous due to the heavy snow accumulations, strong winds, and low visibility that accompanies them.
 You need to prepare ahead of time before a winter storm hits your area.
 What should you do?

 - If you are traveling in an automobile during a winter storm, make sure that everyone in the car is dressed warmly and wears a seatbelt.

 - Check with transportation authorities before traveling into an area that a blizzard or heavy snowstorm has hit.
 Travel may be dangerous due to heavy snow accumulations and blowing slow.